 British drivers have the record for most podium finishes at Catalunya, with 24.

 Ferrari are the team with the most podiums at the track, with 25.

 Mercedes have powered the most podium finishes at the track, with 31.

 The polesitter has failed to finish on the podium only seven times

-The lowest grid slot a podium finish at this track has come from is 12th, which has happened twice – Olivier Panis finished second in 1997 after starting 12th, and Juan Pablo Montoya did the same thing in 2001 and George Russell finished third from 12th on the grid in 2023.
+The lowest grid slot a podium finish at this track has come from is 12th, which has happened three times: Olivier Panis finished second in 1997 after starting 12th, Juan Pablo Montoya did the same thing in 2001 and George Russell finished third from 12th on the grid in 2023.

-The 2013 and 2016 Spanish Grands Prix are the only two races here where none of the top three qualifiers finished on the podium.
+The 2013 and 2016 Spanish Grands Prix are the only two races here in which none of the top three qualifiers finished on the podium.